 What extract of cocoa are they using?
 They don't tell us.
 Could it be caffeine?

 As a rule, suspect synephrine is in any weight loss product that claims to be “ephedra-free.”

 Like caffeine, synephrine can raise heart rate and blood pressure.
 Research into the weight loss properties of ephedra noted greater weight loss when ephedra was combined with caffeine.
 Since synephrine “looks” like ephedra, this is also why I often see caffeine and synephrine showing up together in supplements.

 The weight loss evidence for synephrine is not as good as that for ephedra.
 As I mentioned in my book, there are 6 different types of synephrine.
 Some synephrine research doesn't indicate which type they are using.
 The makers of 1 Db Goddess also don't tell us what type of synephrine they are using.

 People with health problems avoid supplements that contain synepherine because it is linked to some potentially serious problems.

 This is another name for synephrine because one of the extracts in evodiamine IS synephrine.
-The side effects of evodiamine are probably very similar to that of synephrine.
+The side effects of evodiamine are probably very similar to those of synephrine.

 This is a compound that is made during the manufacture of thyroid hormone (thyroxine).
 It is an iodine-containing compound.
 Thyroid hormone needs iodine to work properly.
 Might this ingredient be used in the hopes that diiodotyrosine would naturally increase thyroid hormone levels?

 In the US, the lack of iodine is NOT the cause of low thyroid hormone levels (hypothyroidism).
 The main cause is a disorder called Hashimoto‘s disorder.
 This is an immune disorder where the immune system attacks / destroys the thyroid gland.